Boris Becker sentenced to two and a half years in jail after conviction in bankruptcy case

 Following his retirement, Becker coached current men's world No 1 Novak Djokovic, worked as a TV sports commentator for broadcasters including the BBC and acted as a brand ambassador for firms such as Puma.

-His barrister Jonathan Laidlaw QC said the tennis star's "fall from grace" was "the most public humiliation".
+His barrister Jonathan Laidlaw QC said Becker's "fall from grace" was "the most public humiliation".

 "Boris Becker has literally nothing and there is also nothing to show for what was the most glittering of sporting careers and that is correctly termed as nothing short of a tragedy," he said.